 Move the control in the direction of movement desired to obtain the best view for that mirror.
-The adjustment control moves the top half of both mirrors.
+The adjustment control (Figure 11-10)

+moves the top half of both mirrors.
 The bottom half of each mirror is convex and is adjusted manually.
 Detailed instructions for these manual adjustments can be found in the manufacturer's literature available in the Owner's Information Package.
 However, this brief overview of mirror adjustment can begin the process: The top portion of the mirror must be adjusted horizontally so that you can see your own motorhome in the one-inch surface closest to the motorhome.
 The remaining portion of the mirror now enables you to see the road behind you.
 The mirror must be adjusted vertically so that you can see the rear bumper on the bottom of the plane portion of the mirror.
 The convex mirrors must be adjusted horizontally so that you can see your own motorhome in 1/3rd of the mirror.
 These convex mirrors must then be adjusted vertically to allow you to see any other vehicles alongside your motorhome.
+These mirrors also contain heating elements to defog or de-ice the mirror glass during cold weather operation.
+The red ON/OFF switch for this feature is located by the adjustment control.
+Further adjustment of the mirror might be necessary at the swivel portion of the mirror arm.